 3. Athleticism: His interest in the body meant he took his own seriously too.
 Da Vinci understood that his mental power and ability to create rested on a healthy, fit body.

 Leonardo was able to combine his unusual sleep routine with these three habits to boost his productivity.
 Or rather, they allowed him to do 6 to 10 times more work.
+Though it is worth noting that he wrote many of his more personal entries backwards.

 The Da Vinci diet